lepoco/wc-poczta/readme.txt

 == Upgrade Notice ==

+= 1.3.5 =
+Fixed bug with JavaScript constructor.

 = 1.3.2 =
-Added error logging to debug.log and fixes with detection of directories and files
+Added error logging to debug.log and fixes with detection of directories and files.

 = 1.3.0 =
 Fixing the weight limit and add custom e-mail fields.